zeromq/zeromq.js/README.md

 ## Dependencies

-In order to develop and test the library, you'll need the following:
+In order to develop and test the library, you'll need the tools required to build from source ([see above](#building-from-source)).

-* Node.js 10+
-* A working C++17 compiler toolchain with make
-* Python 2.7 (or Python 3 with Node 12.13+)
-* CMake 2.8+
-* curl
-* clang-format is strongly recommended
+Additionally, having clang-format is strongly recommended.

 ## Defining new options